 - PRACT-UG1350, 4 units

-The speed with which global changes are reshaping the fashion business demands a deeper appreciation of the many factors that shape the marketplace.
-The Advanced Practicum in Fashion Business will entail in-depth case study analysis of four major brands in today’s fashion industry.
-Each study will include the examination of key historical, economic, cultural, social, and artistic events that impacted and influenced the brand’s origins and development, and address issues that impact its current status in the industry—such as design integrity, brand strategy, consumer engagement, and sustainability.
-Through readings and responses, projects, guest lecturers, cross-course collaborations, on-site visits, and discussions addressing the evolution of the fashion business as well as historical and current notions of beauty, style, and design, the Advanced Practicum in Fashion Business will provide students with an understanding of how brands evolve in conjunction with social and technological change, and what this evolution can tell us about their current status and future potential.
+Description: The speed with which global changes continue to restructure the fashion business demands a deeper appreciation of the many factors that shape the marketplace.
+The Advanced Practicum in Fashion Business will entail in-depth case study analysis of key brands and business strategies in today’s fashion industry.
+Each study will include the examination of key historical, economic, cultural, social, and artistic events that impacted and influenced the business' origins and development, and address issues that impact their current status in the industry—such as design integrity, brand strategy, consumer engagement, and sustainability.
+Through readings and responses, projects, guest lecturers, cross-course collaborations, on-site visits, and discussions addressing the evolution of the fashion business as well as historical and current notions of beauty, style, and design, the Advanced Practicum in Fashion Business will provide students with an understanding of how brands and new business strategies evolve in conjunction with social and technological change, and what this evolution can tell us about their current status and future potential.

 For people in the EU, see information on your privacy rights under GDPR.